 What Happens Before and After Installing One?

 To help you see the difference, let’s talk leveling kit before and after.
 Before installing the kit, the front of your vehicle might sit 1.5–2 inches lower than the rear.
 The wheel gap looks uneven.
-Big tires in front might rub.
+Big tyres in front might rub.

 After the leveling kit?
 Everything lines up.
 The front wheel gap matches the rear.
-Bigger tires (within reason) will fit without any rubbing.
+Bigger tyres (within reason) will fit without any rubbing.
 Your truck looks taller, more balanced, and more capable — even if it’s not a full lift.

 Most people are surprised how big a visual difference just a couple inches can make.